Stratford University: History

 Stratford University signed a letter of intent for an affiliation with Baltimore International College (BIC) on August 12, 2011.
 The university received approval from the Maryland Higher Education Commission and Baltimore officially became an additional location of Stratford University on December 1, 2011.

 Stratford University signed a memorandum of understanding with Sojourner-Douglass College (SDC) on April 2, 2015.
 The memorandum outlined which SDC programs would transition to Stratford after June 30, 2015, the date that SDC would lose its accreditation.
 This location was renamed the Sojourner-Douglass Center at Stratford University.

 Stratford University received the Virginia V3 Perseverando Award for both 2015 and 2016.
 The awards were presented to Stratford by Virginia Governor Terry McAuliffe of at the Annual Chamber of Commerce Workforce Conference in Richmond.

 In 2016, U.S. Secretary of Commerce Penny Pritzker presented Stratford University with the President’s "E" Award for Exports.
 It is the highest recognition any U.S. entity can receive for making a significant contribution to the expansion of U.S. exports.
 The 'E' Awards noted Stratford University's dedication to providing quality education to students around the world, particularly its investment in language training programs.

 In 2019, Stratford announced that it would be closing three of its campuses in Virginia, including campuses in Newport News and Virginia Beach.
 Noting Stratford's problems with its accreditor, The Center for Immigration Studies labeled the school as a "marginal university."

 In 2020, Stratford's accreditor, the Accrediting Council for Independent Colleges and Schools, was investigating the school for allegedly operating an unapproved program in Irbil, Iraq.

-On September 26, 2022, the Virginia Department of Education decertified Stratford's accreditor, causing the university to announce that it would cease operations following the end of the Fall 2022 term.
+In 2022, the United States Department of Education decertified Stratford's accreditor, causing the university to announce that it would cease operations following the end of the Fall 2022 term.
+The following year, Stratford University filed for Chapter 7 bankruptcy.

-On February 2, 2023, Stratford University filed for Chapter 7 bankruptcy.
+Two years after its closure, in 2024, USA Today reported that a mysterious online presence for Stratford University was created, likely indicating that someone was using its name to perpetuate a scam.

 Academics

-Stratford awards graduate and undergraduate degrees in a number of disciplines including business administration, computer information systems, health sciences, nursing, culinary arts, and hotel management.
-Online, residential, and blended programs are available.
-All online and blended courses use the Stratford online Moodle platform hosted in Stratford's data center.
+Stratford awarded graduate and undergraduate degrees.
+Online, residential, and blended programs were available.
+All online and blended courses used the Stratford online Moodle platform hosted in Stratford's data center.

-Stratford has established programs to help US military and former-US military personnel complete their education and is recognized by the Veterans Administration as a member of the Yellow Ribbon Program.
+Stratford had established programs to help US military and former-US military personnel complete their education and was recognized by the Veterans Administration as a member of the Yellow Ribbon Program.